Gultoksoz/RentACarProject/README.md

-# ReCapProject
+# RentACar
-This project is simple renting a car example.
+This app is simple renting a car example.

-What I learned while writing the project:
+What I used while writing the project:
+- .Net Core
 - MSSQL
 - Entity Framework
 - ASP.NET WebAPI
 - JWT
-- SOLİD principles
-- N-Tier Architecture

 The tools I used for my project:
 - Postman